lzap/gobump/README.md

 go get cloud.google.com/go/storage@latest
 ```

-The above command upgraded all dependencies except `golang.org/x/tools` which would have increase Go requirement.
+The above command upgraded all dependencies except `golang.org/x/tools` which would have increased Go requirement.

 ## How it works